-What a deputy should be doing, and how to change deputy if you're not happy
+We're here to help you understand what a deputy should be doing, and how to change deputy if you're not happy.

 When it is determined that a client lacks capacity to make financial decisions, the Court of Protection will appoint a deputy – whether a friend or family member, or a professional deputy – to help the individual manage their financial affairs.

 If someone lacks the capacity to manage their own financial affairs then a deputy will be appointed by the Court of Protection.
 The role of a deputy is to make necessary financial decisions in the best interests of that individual.

 The deputy can either be a friend or family member (known as a lay deputy) or a professional, such as a solicitor.
 Whether the individual has capacity to deal with their own financial affairs is determined by a medical expert.